 Students should not bring personal entertainment items to school.
-This includes balls, toys, frisbees, water pistols, trading cards, roller blades, skateboards, etc. In addition, students should never bring valuable items to school such as large amounts of money, CD players, I-pods, cameras, Game Boys, etc. Items such as these tend to create disputes and interfere with the school routine.
+This includes balls, toys, frisbees, water pistols, trading cards, roller blades, skateboards, etc. In addition, students should never bring valuable items to school such as large amounts of money, I-pods, cameras, hand held gaming devices (Steam Deck, Switch, etc.) Items such as these tend to create disputes and interfere with the school routine.
 If these items are brought to school they will be confiscated and turned into the office until parents can pick them up.
 Permission to bring such items for a specific purpose may be obtained from the classroom teacher.